hbprosper/symbolic-ai/README.md

   1. Read a filtered text file and delimit each sequence of characters with a tab and a newline character.
   2. Build a character (i.e., token) to integer map for the input sequences and another for the target (that is, output) sequences.
-  3. Use the maps to convert each sequence to an array of integers, where each integer corresponds to a unique character, and pad the sequences with spaces so that the sequences are of the same length.
-Do this separately for input and target sequences.
-(Padding is needed to simplify the use of *batches* during training.)
+  3. Use the maps to convert each sequence to an array of integers, where each integer corresponds to a unique character.
+We do not use padding.
   4. Create an __Encoder__, which performs the following tasks:
      1. Map each integer encoding of a token to a dense vector representation using the PyTorch __Embedding__ class.
      2. Call a stack of LSTMs keeping only the hidden and cell states.